daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 5. Customization and Theming

-- You can customize the component’s appearance by passing custom classes or using a theming mechanism (e.g., CSS-in-JS, Tailwind CSS).
+- You can give the RadioGroup a makeover by adding custom classes or using inline styles.

   ```jsx
   <RadioGroup options={["Option 1", "Option 2"]} className="text-blue-600" />
   ```

-- Customize the RadioGroup with CSS classes or inline styles.
-Pass in custom class names to modify colors, spacing, and layout to fit your design system.
+- Dive into theming to spruce up the RadioGroup with your own colors, spacing, and layout to match your style.

 ---